Single-cell

 Methods for characterisation of individual cells using a wide range of solutions.

 A number of different methods for single cell expression analysis are available, each with their own advantages and disadvantages.
-The data you get out may be from the full transcript (eg. Smart-seq) or the 5’ or 3’ ends only (eg. 10X), the platform may be optimised for deep info from each cell (eg. Smart-seq) or for getting you data from the largest possible number of cells (eg. 10X).
-You may also be happy with standard 10X 3’ GE data, or you may wish to combine it with other “omics” (eg 10X ATACseq, cell surface markers, etc).
+The data you get out may be from the full transcript or the 5’ / 3’ ends (eg. 10X), the platform may be optimised for multi-omics info from each cell (eg. 10X with cell surface marker info or ATAC data) or for getting you data from the largest possible number of cells (eg. the Parse 1M kit).
+You may prefer fixing cells (eg 10X Flex & Parse) or bringing us freshly isolated cells/nuclei (10X 5’ / 3’ kits).
 Finally, the sequencing depth and the optimal scale to plan for - these will depend on what you are after.

-NGI currently offers single-cell sequencing using the plate-based Smart-seq3 and droplet-based 10X Genomics platforms, but we are also continually evaluating new methods and protocols.
+NGI currently offers single-cell RNA sequencing using the droplet-based 10X Genomics platforms and the split-plate Parse and Scale platforms, but we are also continually evaluating new methods and protocols.
+On the single-cell DNA sequencing side, we have tested kits from Bioscryb and Qiagen, contact us if you want to know more about that!

 Plate-based/split-pool single-cell sequencing